Understanding Broken Blood Vessels on the Face: Treatment Options

 Laser treatment has very few side effects.
 Treatments may result in temporary discoloration of the affected skin, which can last 5-14 days, depending on the location and size of the vessel being treated.
 Blistering, crusting, or skin redness may also occur but clear within a few days.

-After laser treatment, the use of sunscreen on the treated area is recommended for optimum results.
+After laser treatment, the use of sunscreen on the treated area is recommended for optimum results, promoting healing and enhancing the effects, similar to what you can see in our before and after broken blood vessels treatment results.

 Frequently Asked Questions About Broken Blood Vessels on the Face